Alli1223/HDR_Compositor/README.md

 pip install -r requirements.txt
 ```

 The tools rely on `opencv-python-headless`, `numpy` and `dearpygui` in addition to `exiftool`.
 On Debian based systems you can install exiftool with `apt-get install exiftool`.
+For the web interface you will also need a recent Node.js runtime.
+From the
+`frontend` folder run `npm install` once and then `npm run dev` to start the
+development server.

 ### Release Process